hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 rocketsled has many example use cases for adaptive computational problems.

-**Searching 19,000 possible for new energy materials using expensive first-principles physics calculations:** rocketsled enabled increased efficiency (wrt. random and empirical rules) in searching a large space of input parameters (materials) for renewable energy water splitting perovskites using Density Functional Theory calculations.
+**Searching 19,000 possible candidates for 20 new energy materials using expensive first-principles physics calculations:** rocketsled enabled increased efficiency (wrt. random and empirical rules) in searching a large space of input parameters (materials) for renewable energy water splitting perovskites using Density Functional Theory calculations.

 .. image:: _static/3dmap_mend.png
    :alt: 3d